Michael Matsentides: Club coaching career

+From August 2025 he is the Assistant coach of Sagesse SC (basketball) He won the Challenge Cup in Lebanon and finished second in the Arab Championship (2025) and in the Lebanese League, reaching the finals and taking the series to a Game 7.

 Cypriot national team

-Matsentides has also worked as an assistant coach of the senior Cyprus women's team between 2012 and 2017 and between 2012 and 2017 he was head coach of Cyprus youth national teams, Since 2017 until now, Matsentides is the head coach of Cyprus U16 Boys team and in 2019 he was named assistant coach of Cyprus men's team.
+Matsentides has also worked as an assistant coach of the senior Cyprus women's team between 2012 and 2017 and between 2012 and 2017 he was head coach of Cyprus youth national teams, Since 2017 until 2021, Matsentides is the head coach of Cyprus U16 Boys team and in 2019 he was named assistant coach of Cyprus men's team.

 In the summer of 2025, he participated with the men's national team in Cyprus' first and historic appearance in the final phase of the EuroBasket.